devopstrainings/linux-basics-katakoda/linux-adminstration/step3.md

 In companies even though we know the ROOT user password, We might not login directly with ROOT user.
-Usually that admin ROOT user login is used only during the maintenances of the system or in some extreme cases.
-Such practices will lead to an issue where we could not able to track of whom is performing which activities on the server.
+Usually that root user login is used only during the maintenances of the system or in some extreme cases.

-So we usually create users in the system and those users login to the system to perform or do some work.
-But a normal user cannot do the admin activities and also as a standard practice we cannot login with ROOT user.
+So we usually create users in the system and those users login to the system to perform or do some work like installing application or running application.
+But a normal user cannot do the admin activities and also as a standard practice we cannot login with root user.
 Hence we need an alternate option to login as a normal user but perform the work as root user.

 To gain the above scenario we need to use some Privilege Escalation tools and few of them are
   1. SUDO